• Skip to primary navigation

 • Forms a hydrophobic barrier to help prevent intrusion of water and other liquids

-• Reduces concrete dusting and helps prevent efflorescence
+• Reduces and may even prevent efflorescence

 • Helps to prevent the harmful effects of road salts and deicing fluids